lexaguskov/todo/README.md

 - ✅ I as a user can see the sum of the subtasks aggregated in the parent task - so that in my shopping list I can see what contributes to the overall sum.
 For example I can have a task called “Salad”, where I'd add all ingredients as sub-tasks, and would see how much a salad costs on my shopping list.

+- ✅ I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts

+### Features still not implemented

 - 👉 I as a user can add sub-descriptions of tasks in Markdown and view them as rich text while I'm not editing the descriptions.

 - 👉 In addition to regular to-do tasks, I as a user can add “special” typed to-do items, that will have custom style and some required fields: